-The Book of Daniel is unusual in that it takes its name from the hero of the book, Daniel, a young Jewish prophet who lived in Babylon during the Babylonian captivity, which began in 597 BC.
+The Book takes its name from the hero, Daniel - דָּנִיֵּאל - a young Jewish prophet who lived in Babylon following the Babylonian Captivity or Exile, which began in 597 BC.
 The prophet Ezekiel, who wrote his prophecy in Babylon about the same time, mentioned three Biblical figures in a row as men of righteousness, Noah, Daniel, and Job (Ezekiel 14:14 and 14:20).
 Jesus Christ referred to Daniel the Prophet (Matthew 24:15).

 Themes in the Book of Daniel include heroism, remaining true to God in the midst of an adverse and idolatrous culture, and God's protection of his faithful ones through his Angels.
 Chapters 1-6 refer to the trials of Daniel and his three young companions, Hananiah, Mishael, and Azariah, during the time of the great Kings of the East.
 Their names, all of which reflect the name of God, are changed to names referring to Babylonian idols.
 Shadrach, Meshach, and Abednego are saved from the fiery furnace by an angel in Chapter 3.
 Chapter 6 describes Daniel in the Lions' Den, where an angel saved Daniel by shutting the mouths of the lions.
-Chapters 7-12 reveal the angels Gabriel and Michael in the apocalyptic visions.
-Daniel 12:2 is one of the rare passages in the Old Testament that refers to the Resurrection of the Dead.
+Chapters 7-12 first reveal the angels Gabriel (8:16) and Michael (10:13) in the apocalyptic visions.
+Daniel 12:2 is one of the rare passages in Hebrew Scripture that refers to the Resurrection of the Dead.
 Chapters 13-14 relate the beautiful story of the heroine Susanna and mention the prophet Habakkuk in the vignette on Bel and the Dragon.